 Regardless of how accurate NOAA or CSU climatologists turn out to be, even one bad storm can make an otherwise inactive hurricane season devastating.
 In the aftermath of Hurricane Sandy, the Insurance Information Institute reported more than 1.1 million insurance claims were filed.
 Total claim costs totaled $7.1 billion for personal coverage, including homeowner’s insurance and auto insurance.
 For overall insured property losses, the grand total was more than $18.7 billion, not including the $7.2 billion that was paid out in flood insurance claims.
 After double checking your emergency supplies and going over your evacuation route ahead of time with your family, it’s also a good idea to review your policies to make sure your home and belongings are covered.

 Creating a home inventory of your belongings will make it easier to be sure your policy sufficiently covers the cost of your personal possessions.
 In the event of a disaster, it can also help speed along the claims process.
 Make sure you keep your inventory with other important documents in case you need to evacuate.

 Understand your coverage and deductibles:

-Flooding is a common exclusion to many homeowner’s insurance policies.
-With floods being the No. 1 natural disaster in the United States, it’s something that families need to take seriously if they want to protect their property from incurring serious damage.
+Flooding is a common exclusion to many homeowners insurance policies.
+With floods being the number one natural disaster in the United States, it’s something that families need to take seriously if they want to protect their property from incurring serious damage.
 FEMA reports that just one inch of flood water can cause more than $25,000 in damage.
 Though floods can’t be prevented entirely, there are various preparations individuals can perform in order to mitigate losses that result.

 There are no guarantees when it comes to the weather.
-A long-range forecast may say one thing today, but by tomorrow, what was supposed to be a sunny period can turn into a cool and cloudy one overnight.
-With that in mind, we have some tips to protect your car from potential torrential rain and gale-force winds.
+A long-range forecast may say one thing today, but by tomorrow, what was supposed to be a sunny day can turn into a cool and cloudy one overnight.
+With that in mind, we have some tips to protect your car from possible torrential rain and gale-force winds.